Rhetorical questions can be useful in writing. So, why shouldn’t you use rhetorical questions in essays?

 When a teacher reads a rhetorical question, they’re likely to think that the sentence was inserted to fill a word count more than anything else.

 Rhetorical questions have a tendency to be written by students who are struggling to come to terms with an essay question.
-They’re well below word count and need to find an extra 15, 20, 30 words here and there to hit that much-needed word count.
+They’re well below word count and need to find an extra 15, 20, or 30 words here and there to hit that much-needed word count.

 In order to do this, they fill space with rhetorical questions.